Turkcell/TurkcellUpdater_iOS_sdk/README.md

 TurkcellUpdater_iOS_sdk
 ===========================

 Turkcell Updater for iOS is developed to help developers easily handle new versions of their apps.
 Easily show new version Popups in ForceUpdate, ForceExit and Optional categories or you can show Messages to users by defining them in a remote Turkcell Updater configuration file.
+SDK checks version by using "Bundle versions string, short (CFBundleShortVersionString)" property of the application.

 Important Note: Please do not forget to add AdSupport.framework, QuartzCore.framework, CoreGraphics.framework, Foundation.framework, UIKit.framework to your project.